mx-psi/tfg/text/CompSci/quantum_computation.md

 Classical operations can in principle be non-reversible, as is the case

-Toffoli gate, reversible classical computing, ancilla qubits...
+Toffoli gate, reversible classical computing, ancilla qubits…

 1. ·”the value of the ancilla qubits will be independent of the value of the input”
 2. Watrous Quantum proofs says only a linear amount is needed, why?